aquariumbio/aquarium/docs/_docs/protocol_developer/show.md

 ![User Input Example]({{ site.baseurl }}{% link _docs/protocol_developer/images/show_images/7_input_block-2.png %})

 Any input data from a `ShowBlock` is returned by the call to `show` that created the block as a `ShowResponse` object.
-The name that we entered as the option for var: will be what we use to request that piece of data from the ShowResponse.
+The name that we entered as the option for `:var` will be what we use to request that piece of data from the ShowResponse.

 In order to access the name entered by the technician, we capture ShowResponse in a variable called `responses`, and then request data for the key `:tech_name`